stentibbing/arch-installation-guide/README.md

         loadkeys et
     ```

-- Set bigger font if text is too small
+- Set bigger font if text is too small.
     ```
-        setfont ter-i32b
+        setfont ter-i28b
     ```

-- Check if in UEFI mode (the output has to be 32 or 64)
+- Verify UEFI boot mode (the output has to be 32 or 64)
     ```
         cat /sys/firmware/efi/fw_platform_size
     ```